jac307/MediaArtTutorials/MEDIAART2B06/TechWalks/TW-W4.md

 - Bright scenes naturally push the histogram **to the right**
 - Dark scenes naturally push the histogram **to the left**
 - A histogram does **not** need to be centered to be correct

-📌 *The goal is not a perfect shape — the goal is preserving image information.*

 <img src="imgs/68.png" style="width: 50%; height: auto;">